IAHispano/Applio-Docs/get-started/Installation.md

 !!!warning Before Installing:
 - Make sure that you place Applio on C driver.
-- Do not put it in a folder with privileged access.
+- Dom't put it in a folder with privileged access.
-- Do not run the run-install.bat as an administrator.
+- Don't run the run-install.bat as an administrator.
-- Make sure the path does not contain any spaces.
+- Make sure the path does not contain any spaces or special characters.
 - Desactivate your antivirus and firewall to avoid missing dependencies.
 !!!